Serving ML Models with FastAPI

 Load the model once, not per request

 Our artifact is a 47MB RandomForest.
-On my laptop a single prediction takes about 3ms, but loading the file off disk takes ~40ms even warm, and closer to a second on a cold cache.
-Load it inside the request handler and every call pays that tax — you'd make the cheapest part of the whole system, the actual prediction, the thing you wait on.
-I've shipped that exact bug: a service that loaded its model per request, flawless in the demo, then p99 fell off a cliff under real traffic while I blamed the network instead of my own code.
-So we load it once, at startup, and keep it in memory.
-You already do this with database pools — you don't reconnect per request, and you don't reload a 47MB model per request either.
+On my laptop, a single prediction takes about 3ms, but loading the file from disk takes ~40ms even when cached, and closer to a second on a cold start.
+If you load the model inside the request handler, every call pays that cost.
+The actual prediction, the cheapest part of the system, becomes the thing you wait on.
+I've shipped that exact bug: a service that loaded its model on every request.
+It looked perfect in the demo, then p99 latency exploded under real traffic while I blamed the network instead of my own code.
+So we load the model once, at startup, and keep it in memory.
+You already do this with database connection pools: you don't reconnect on every request, and you shouldn't reload a 47MB model on every request either.

-One caveat worth saying out loud: "once" means once per worker process.
-Run four uvicorn workers and you get four separate copies of the 47MB model in RAM, so a pod's memory is roughly workers times model size.
-We'll size worker count against pod memory limits in part six — for now, just know the model isn't magically shared between workers.
+One caveat worth stating clearly: "once" means once per worker process.
+Run four uvicorn workers and you get four separate copies of the 47MB model in RAM, so a pod's memory use is roughly the number of workers times the model size.
+We'll match worker count to pod memory limits in part seven.
+For now, just know the model isn't shared between workers.

 # app/model.py